lets-implement/common-lisp/articles/int-main.md

 > consequences are undefined if an attempt is made to change the
 > functional value of a symbol that names a special form.

-In that first paragraph, a "cell" might or might not have some special meaning, but thankfully the "internal representation of symbols and their attributes is implementation-dependent" so we can just add some member variables to our `SYMBOL` class corresponding to (some of) the "cells" the spec mentions.
+In that first paragraph, the word "cell" might or might not have some special meaning in lisp (that is, a "cell" might be something settable by a lisp function or whatever), but thankfully the "internal representation of symbols and their attributes is implementation-dependent" so we can just add some member variables to our `SYMBOL` class corresponding to (some of) the "cells" the spec mentions.

 We obviously have to have a name and home package (but that means we need to create a `PACKAGE` class too).
 As for the property list,